 As your withdrawal symptoms slowly start to go away, you will feel physically, mentally, and emotionally better.
-At this point, you will be able to start your treatment.
+At this point, you will be able to start your rehab treatment.
 We recommend that you wait until your symptoms are completely gone before you begin any addiction therapy or treatment of any kind.

-The reason for this is because you need a clear mind and a healthy body before you engage in therapy, group support, or any outpatient treatment.
+The reason for this is that you need a clear mind and a healthy body before you engage in therapy, group support, or any outpatient treatment.
 Meth is a highly addictive drug.
 So, you need to make sure that all toxins and side effects are completely cleared from your body before taking the next step.
 This will ensure that you have a better chance of success during your addiction recovery program.

 Overcome Meth Addiction Today

 If you are looking for a way out of meth addiction, then we can help you right now.
 BoardPrep offers comprehensive meth addiction treatment.
-We provide a safe and highly-monitored environment to assist you as you are going through your meth withdrawal symptoms.
+We provide a safe and highly monitored environment to assist you as you are going through your meth withdrawal symptoms.
 To start your treatment, call us today at 866.796.4720.